akvr000/Academic-Projects/README.md

 - Configured alerts LED to ensure safe distancing.

 ## SimpleNotepad
 Language: Java (Swing)

 ### Description:
 SimpleNotepad is a basic text editor application.
-It allows users to create, open, edit, and save text files with a simple and user-friendly interface.
+It allows users to create, open, save, save as, print, edit, format, and view text files with a simple and user-friendly interface.

 ### Functionality:

 - Create new text files
 - Open existing text files
+- Print, Save and Save as text files
-- Edit text
+- Edit text like copy, cut, undo and date/time
-- Save text files
+- Format text files like Word wrap and Font
+- View text file in Dark theme,
+- Zoom in and out, Shows Status
+- Suppoert shortcut keys, Recent Files  option

 ## SimpleMP3Player
 Language: Java (Swing)